 Terminal 91 Cleanup - Investigation and cleanup of this site is being administered by Ecology under a State Dangerous Waste Permit and a MTCA order.
 The bulk of the uplands cleanup work was completed in mid-2015 and long-term groundwater monitoring and maintenance has begun.
 Investigation and cleanup of discrete units is ongoing as they are discovered.
 In 2016, pursuant to an amendment to the order the Port regraded a small shoal along the east side of Pier 91 with oversight by Ecology.
 Ecology also required the Port to begin a preliminary investigation into the site sediments, which was completed in 2018.
-The Port and Ecology are working to determine the next steps for the sediment portion of this site.
 The site is particularly complicated due to the existence of discarded military munitions (DMM) from the Navy's use of the site during the World War II era.
-Ecology will most likely require a MTCA order to conduct a remedial investigation and feasibility study in 2019.
+The Port and Ecology have negotiated a MTCA order to conduct a remedial investigation of the sediments.
+A request for authorization to sign the order, renew the permit, and enter into a consultant contract to perform this new work will be presented to Commission in late 2019 or early 2020 after Ecology completes a 45-day public comment period.